mmb-carb/ESTA/docs/USERS_GUIDE.md

     [Scaling]
     scalor: EmfacSmokeScaler
     nh3_inventory: input/defaults/emfac2014/nh3/rf2082_b_2012_20160212_onroadnh3.csv
+    month_to_season: input/examples/onroad_emfac2014_santa_barbara/ncf/california_seasons_by_gai.csv

 The `scalor` class listed is the heart of your ESTA run, performing an arbitrary amount of math to apply the surrgates to your emissions.

 #### nh3_inventory